jmuehlig/perf-cpp/docs/sampling.md

 This command helps visualize configurations for various counters, which is also beneficial for retrieving event codes (for more details, see the [counters documentation](counters.md)).

-Similarly, *perfcpp* includes a debug feature for sampled counters.
+Similarly, *perf-cpp* includes a debug feature for sampled counters.
 To examine the configuration settings—particularly useful if encountering errors during `sampler.start();`—enable debugging in your code as follows:

 ```cpp
 sample_config.is_debug(true);
 ```

-When `is_debug` is set to `true`, *perfcpp* will display the configuration of all counters upon initiating sampling.
+When `is_debug` is set to `true`, *perf-cpp* will display the configuration of all counters upon initiating sampling.

 ---